 Species abundance table

 Field campaigns were conducted over a period of 18 years, between 1991 and 2009, to identify potential host plants for Tephritidae on Réunion on the whole island including orchards, gardens, and natural areas.
 These surveys were assembled in a previous study (Charlery de la Masselière et al. 2017a), and used here as our species abundance table.
 Each observation corresponds to the number of individual flies of the eight species recorded from a set of fruits sampled in one location at a specific date.
 For each sample, the collected fruits were counted and weighted, before being stored until adult fly emergence.
-Of the 12872 initial samples, only those with GPS coordinates, with at least one individual fly and belonging to one of the 21 host plants characterized in the laboratory (see below) were kept.
-This resulted in 4918 samples and a total of 97351 individual flies.
+To avoid keeping samples that could have suffered from a transportation or storage issue, only samples with at least one individual fly were kept.
+Among these we further selected samples with GPS coordinates, and belonging to one of the 21 host plants characterized in the laboratory (see below).
+Of the 12872 initial samples, we therefore kept 4918 samples and a total of 97351 individual flies.
 Samples covered 104 field sessions all year round over the study period (Tables S1 and S2) and originated from 380 sites well distributed over the whole island (Figure 1A).
 Additional details on sample collection can be found in Appendix S1.

 Ecological covariables